marcelor/django_info/README.md

 * Add  url(r'^django/', include('django_info.urls')) to the global urls.py

-* Visit the url /django/info/
+* Visit the url /django/info/ (login is required to view information)